chizkidd/igbo-asr-tonal-evaluation/README.md

 ## Citation

-If you use this dataset or code, please cite:
+If you use the dataset, please cite:

 ```bibtex
 @misc{obasi2026igbo,